 Get help when you need it.
-This ranges – from seeking a mental health professional to asking family to help pick up the perceived slack at home.
+This ranges from seeking out a mental health professional to asking family to pick up the slack at home.
 Unfortunately, many employees won’t approach management for help accessing mental health resources because they fear a stigma.
-It is not a weakness to be stuck in burn-out.
-And getting better is not weak.
-In the end, there are no heroics in pushing yourself into a total nervous breakdown.
+It’s very important to know that it’s not a weakness to be stuck in burn-out.
+And doing the things need to get better is not for the feeble.
+It takes great strength to say, “Enough.”
+Because in the end, there are no heroics in pushing yourself into a nervous breakdown.

 Importantly, CBD may help with falling asleep and staying asleep, which are both essential in navigating difficult times.
 If you’re not getting enough sleep, your brain and body will not be able to work optimally.